-A lovely present at Christmas for spring flowering with a beautiful aroma.
-The bulb can be poisonous if your pet manage to get digging into your plant pot and find the bulb.
+A lovely present at Christmas, for spring flowering, with a beautiful aroma.
+The bulb can be poisonous if your pet manages to get digging into your plant pot and find the bulb.
 Best not to site in pets reach.

 Christmas cacti can be a little prickly if pets try to chew the dangling leaves.
 Flowers at Christmas time with beautiful leaves often in shades of pink.
 Site out of pet’s reach but could be an irritant if they manage to eat too much.

 They provide a beautiful blanket of red in the home at Christmas time.
-The plants can give mild toxicity symptoms being the usual signs of drooling vomiting, or rarely, diarrhoea.
-Site above waist height and fairly inaccessible to pets.
+The plants can give mild toxicity symptoms being the usual signs of drooling vomiting, or rarely, diarrhea.
+Best to site above waist height, and fairly inaccessible to pets.

 Never has there been a better time to consider your purchases carefully.
 There are many British manufacturers offering great pet designs, craftsmanship, quality, and lasting products.
-Famous names include Chelsea Cats, Teddy Maximus, Berkley, Dogatella, Woof and Meow, Soul Destiny, Barbour.
-Many sellers promote the Union flag on British-made products.
+Famous names include Chelsea Cats, Teddy Maximus, Berkley, Dogatella, Woof and Meow, Soul Destiny, Barbour, Hettie, Pugalier, Hector Hartley, Jacwicks Design, Travfuler.
+The list goes on and on … Look for sellers promoting the Union flag on their British-made products.

 Many charities offer opportunities to sponsor animals and this can be a lovely present to give to anyone who is fond of pets including sponsoring a guide dog any time of the year, for birthdays, anniversaries, and Christmas.